valeIT/valeIT.github.io/_posts/2020-01-26-advanced-codable.md

 }
 ```

-After taking care of the struct and its `Codable` conformance we now need to implement `SingleValueDecodingContainer` and `SingleValueEncodingContainer`.
+After taking care of the struct and its `Codable` conformance we now need to implement `SingleValueDecodingContainer` and `SingleValueEncodingContainer` to be able to decode and encode down to a single value "hiding" the structure as an implementation detail.
 That's straightforard as well:

 ```
 extension SingleValueDecodingContainer {